Andrew-Flanagan/Nick-a-Flick/README.md

     - spacing
 - Contact Page
     - Newsletter
+- Movie Modal
+    - don't really want to do this but click crew/cast member to see other movies they're in
 - standardize naming conventions, and remove reference of "movie" since inclusion of television -- "media"? -- possibly include video games at some point
 - not sure correct language to use, but use history (URL bar) to make more user friendly (use case: request rental then go back, should put you back in modal with your filters)
 - standardize styling